What is Patent Monitoring?

 Patent Monitoring helps identify the following:

 Perhaps the simplest means to keep track of a competitor’s patent landscape is to monitor their patent filing applications.
-Companies can obtain important information about the strategies used by competitors as well as the most recent technological advancements in the industry by keeping a watch on the patents filed in related fields.
+XLSCOUT’s Company Explorer, a patent monitoring software helps companies obtain important information about the strategies used by competitors as well as the most recent technological advancements in the industry by keeping a watch on the patents filed in related fields.

 Existing firms are constantly threatened by the emergence of new ones.
 In this situation, it is best to remain alert, aware of competitors looking to enter the market, and educated about how to follow competitors.
 This aids businesses in maintaining better defenses against future threats.